Laur-Ivan/Introduction-to-Robotics/Laboratory-homeworks/README.md

 ### thirdLabHomework.ino

 Detects a knock with a passive buzzer, plays a tone after a 5 seconds delay, and stops it with a push button.

+### fourthLabHomework.ino

+Four digit seven segment controlled by joystick.
+Using the axis of the joystick you can increase or decrease digits on the display independently.